DryCrade/dennis-2702342211-b4bc-wads_week1-/README.md

 # Continuous Deployment
 the final stage of CI and CD will be continuous deployment.
 It’s an extension of continuous delivery, which automate the proper code to the code repository, continuous deployment will automate the related app for production purpose because there is not having any manual gate at the stage of the pipeline before production, continuous deployment relies on high automation. in simple language, it is a change of application that goes through the cloud which is carried by the developer and it will live within a few minutes of writing pass with the automated testing.

+# CI Workflow
+Below is a pictorial representation of a CI pipeline– the workflow from developers checking in their code to its automated build, test, and final notification of the build status.
+Once the developer commits their code to a version control system like Git, it triggers the CI pipeline which fetches the changes and runs automated build and unit tests.
+Based on the status of the step, the server then notifies the concerned developer whether the integration of the new code to the existing code base was a success or a failure.
+This helps in finding and addressing the bugs much more quickly, makes the team more productive by freeing the developers from manual tasks, and helps teams deliver updates to their customers more frequently.
+It has been found that integrating the entire development cycle can reduce the developer’s time involved by ~25 – 30%.